 Find a Lawyer Who Works for the Injured Party

 First, you would certainly want to make sure you find an attorney who works for individuals who have been hurt, rather than a law firm or lawyer who works for the insurance companies.
 You need someone to advocate for you against those who caused your injuries and the insurers who represent them.

 You should ask about who they represent in injury accident cases, what they do to fight for justice for victims, and how many payouts they recover for their clients each year.
 They should answer these questions and discuss more about their client base with you, including offshore injury cases.

 For a free legal consultation, call 800-537-8185

-Finally, you want to ensure that when selecting an attorney, you actually will get to talk to and work with your actual attorney, and not get passed off to a machine, case manager, or a paralegal that isn’t actually licensed to practice law.
-You want the doctor performing surgery on you, and not the nurse, just like you want your lawyer handling your case, not an administrative assistant.
-This is why when you hire the law firm of Morris Bart, you have direct phone, fax, and email access to your lawyer and his or her assistant.
+Finally, you want to ensure that when selecting an attorney, you will get to talk to and work with your actual attorney and not get passed off to a machine, case manager, or paralegal who isn’t licensed to practice law.
+Just like you want a doctor performing surgery on you, not a nurse, you want your lawyer handling your case, not an administrative assistant.
+This is why, when you hire theMorris Bart law firm, we will give you direct phone, fax, and email access to your lawyer and their assistant.

 During your consultation with a prospective attorney, ask who will be handling your case, how often you will receive updates, and what you should do if you have questions or concerns.
 All of these are key factors in determining if an attorney is a good “fit” for you and your dad.
 You will feel more confident and comfortable if your communication preferences align with your law firm’s policies.

 These are all important questions you should ensure you know the answers to before you make the crucial decision of who to hire as your attorney.

 Get a Free Case Review With Morris Bart & Associates, LLC Today